EXERCISE SCIENCE COURSE DESCRIPTIONS

 EXSC 309: Electrocardiology (3)

 This course is designed to provide students with the basic knowledge of the structure and function of the heart and circulatory system.
 Students will understand the electrical and mechanical events of the cardiac cycle, as well as develop an understanding heart and circulatory diseases and conditions.
-Additionally, students will set-up, electrocardiograph (ECG) monitoring systems and record and interpret ECG data through administration of 3- and 12-lead ECGs both during rest and exercise.
-Finally, students will interpret normal and abnormal heart rhythms and artifacts during rest and exercise.
+Additionally, students will set-up electrocardiograph (ECG) monitoring systems and record and interpret ECG data through administration of 12-lead ECGs at rest.
+Finally, students will interpret normal and abnormal heart rhythms and artifacts.

 This course presents practical and theoretical knowledge about the various modes and protocols used in graded exercise testing, basic electrocardiography and exercise prescription based on testing results.
 Laboratory sessions provide opportunities for students to gain practical experience in performing various physiological testing procedures as well as various methods of fitness testing.
 The course focuses on developing expertise in preparation of clients for fitness testing, utilization of various modes of exercise testing and test interpretation.